App on Tap

 VoiceXP includes Sound Play lessons and interactive games such as bubble pop (voice-activated), breathing exercises, and other voice-based activities.
 Content is designed for children and families and can be used for speech therapy, mindfulness, or general wellness.

-VoiceXP is currently available on the Apple App Store for iOS.
-Android support is planned for the future.
+VoiceXP is available on the Apple App Store for iOS and on Google Play for Android.

 VoiceXP was created by a mother of a child with selective mutism, as part of a long journey to support her son's anxiety and help him find his voice.
 The app brings together visuospatial games and safe voice practice in new environments.
 The creator welcomes feedback from families with similar experiences.